leonjza/leonjza.github.io/content/posts/2020-12-30-kinglecon-holiday-hack-challenge-2020.markdown

 {{< figure src="/images/holidayhack-20/terminal_sort_o_matic_1.png" title="sort-o-matic terminal initial screen" >}}
 {{< figure src="/images/holidayhack-20/terminal_sort_o_matic_2.png" title="sort-o-matic terminal initial answers screen" >}}

 You could click on the questions to get an idea of what type of regular expression they looked for.
-Some questions had example data that the regex had to match and not match as well.
+Some questions had example data that the regex had to match and not match.
 I had valid answers that would have invalid matches be accepted, which wasn't great.

 {{< figure src="/images/holidayhack-20/terminal_sort_o_matic_question.png" title="sort-o-matic question format" >}}